premAI-io/state-of-open-source-ai/models.md

 ##### Uniqueness

-- Unique Data Source: Alpaca 7B is distinct for being fine-tuned from LLaMA 7B using 52K instruction-following demonstrations ([coming from self-instruct paper](https://arxiv.org/abs/2212.10560)) in the style of text-davinci-003, enabling research into instruction-following scenarios.
+- Unique Data Source: Alpaca 7B is distinct for being fine-tuned from LLaMA 7B using 52K instruction-following demonstrations coming from self-instruct {cite}`wang2023selfinstruct`,  in the style of text-davinci-003, enabling research into instruction-following scenarios.
 - Cost-Efficient Alternative: Alpaca 7B offers similar performance to text-davinci-003 but at a lower cost, making it accessible for academic research.

 ##### Limitations